What Happens To The Business In Divorce?

 When one party to the divorce owns a business, the other party may be unaware of some of the business’s finances.
 In such a situation, the party without all of the financial information can be left with less of a share of the marital property than is equitable.

-Gentry Law Firm, LLC, pursues all avenues to discover hidden assets.
-After 30 years of practicing divorce law in Cobb County and surrounding areas, Bill Gentry has developed a network of expert and reliable professionals who can help you get the information you need.
+Gentry Law Firm LLC, pursues all avenues to discover hidden assets.
+After 30 years of practicing divorce law in Cobb County and surrounding areas, Gentry Law Firm LLC has developed a network of expert and reliable professionals who can help you get the information you need.
 We can hire forensic accountants, business valuation experts and others who can take a thorough accounting of the business’s finances.

 Protect Your Stake In The Business: Schedule An Initial Consultation